Technologie-System/.github/profile/README.md

 ![Logo](https://raw.githubusercontent.com/Technologie-System/.github/master/New%20LOGO%20-%20SMALL.png "I love this logo")

-# All projects are suspended because my PC is broken.
+# Some projects are stopped because my PC is dead: [Detail]

 # We developing some projects: